intave/documentation/mechanics/checks-09-physics.md

 ### Issues

 The Physics check is Intave's most accurate with only 0.01% false detections per received packet.
+This translates to roughly one false positive per player each 10 minutes.

 The sheer amount of data processed can sometimes cause problems, however: Given ten million movements, a false positive rate of 0.01% will result in one thousand false positives.
 Intave tries to lessen the negative experience of false flags through fluid setbacks.

 As of May 2022, some movement features of 1.16+ are still a work in progress.
 You may experience some issue with these versions.